-- b.
-Units training at FLW, training events at all ranges, training areas, bivouac sites, maneuver areas, rappel points, firing points, drop zones, observation points, and TADSS operational simulation trainers must be scheduled through DPTMS Scheduling Branch utilizing the modernized Range Facility Management Support System (RFMSS). - c.
+b.
+Units training at FLW, training events at all ranges, training areas, bivouac sites, maneuver areas, rappel points, firing points, drop zones, observation points, and TADSS operational simulation trainers must be scheduled through DPTMS Scheduling Branch utilizing the modernized RFMSS.

+c.
 RFMSS is an internet/web-based software program that allows DPTMS Range Operations Scheduling Branch to manage FLW training resources.
 It also allows units that use FLW shared training resources the ability to request, reserve and monitor their scheduled training.
-Access to FLW RFMSS is managed by the FLW RFMSS functional administrator (FA). - (1) To request a new user account: Go to the below link (this information is also on the RFMSS log in page); CAC users https://rfmssbackup.belvoir.army.mil/leonardwood/pages/login.aspx.
+Access to FLW RFMSS is managed by the FLW RFMSS functional administrator (FA).

+(1) To request a new user account: Go to the below link (this information is also on the RFMSS log in page); users <https://rfmssbackup.belvoir.army.mil/leonardwood/pages/login.aspx>.
 Once the RFMSS login page populates, select request new account and complete all of the pertinent information.
 Once completed, click submit.
-In order to activate your requested account, you must send an email through your BN/BDE Scheduler requesting that your account be activated. - (2) Detailed instructions are provided in the RFMSS Scheduling Standard Operating Procedures (SOP).
-A copy of the SOP is stored in the library menu on the home page (main menu) screen in RFMSS.
-Users can view and/or print this document. - (3) If you are having trouble requesting a new account contact the DPTMS Range Operations Scheduling Branch (573) 563-5197. - d.
-All training events within the MSCoE Plaza Complex (Hoge Hall, Lincoln Hall, Thurman Hall, and Clarke Library) must be scheduled through RFMSS and/or the G-3 Registrar office using their approval procedures.
-Contact the Registrar at (573) 563-8023. - e.
-The Museum personnel are responsible for processing RFMSS request for facilities located within the Museum complex. - f.
-Resources for annual events (for example, conferences, changes of command, or retirement ceremonies), will be submitted in RFMSS no earlier than (NET) 1 year and no later than (NLT) 6 months prior to the event (NOTE: only one POC for each event).
-Early submission is necessary to ensure that facilities are available. - g.
+In order to activate your requested account, you must send an email through your BN/BDE Scheduler requesting that your account be activated.

+(2) Detailed instructions are provided in the RFMSS Scheduling Standard Operating Procedures (SOP).
+A copy of the SOP is located in RFMSS under the library TAB.
+Users can view and/or print this document.

+(3) If you are having trouble requesting a new account, contact the DPTMS Range Operations Scheduling Branch (573) 563-5197.

+d.
+All training events within the MSCoE Plaza Complex (Hoge Hall, Lincoln Hall, Thurman Hall, and Clarke Library) must be scheduled through TMSS and/or the G-3 Registrar office using their approval procedures.
+Contact the Registrar at (573) 563-8043.

+e.
+Resources for annual events (for example, conferences, changes of command, or retirement ceremonies) will be submitted in RFMSS no earlier than (NET) 1 year and no later than (NLT) 6 months prior to the event (NOTE: only one POC for each event).
+Early submission is necessary to ensure that facilities are available.

+f.
 All non-tenant units/agencies (not stationed at FLW) will schedule training through the DPTMS Non-Tenant Unit Training Coordinator/Reserve Component Operations at (573) 563-4073.
 The Standing Operating Procedures (SOP) describes procedures to support non-tenant units desiring to train at Fort Leonard Wood.
-A copy of the SOP is stored in the library menu on the home page of RFMSS.
-Users can view and/or print the document. - h.
+A copy of the SOP is stored in the RFMSS library.
+Users can view and/or print the document.

+g.
 Contact the Public Affairs Office to receive guidance in order to receive CG, MSCoE, approval for the use of training facilities by schools, local and state government agencies, organized clubs, and civic associations.
 Requests will be submitted IAW Chapter 4-3 and Appendix V, civilian personnel on ranges/training areas.
-Request will comply with Department of Defense (DoD) and Department of the Army (DA) regulations and directives governing the use of Federal property by civilian activities. - i.
+Request will comply with Department of Defense (DoD) and Department of the Army (DA) regulations and directives governing the use of federal property by civilian activities.

+h.
 Units who desire to use ranges and training areas will submit their requests into the FLW RFMSS.
-Requests must include location, event, date/time and number of personnel to be trained; weapons and

-DODIC's are required under the WPNS and AMMO TAB (Demo & Pyro are listed as weapons) for all fire events.
+Requests must include location, event, date/time and number of personnel to be trained; weapons and DODIC's are required under the WPNS and AMMO TAB (Demo & Pyro are listed as weapons) for all fire events.
 In addition, any coordination instructions must be included in the communication block of the request.
 Request only those areas actually required for the date and time required.
 Blanket requests will not be accepted.